-The IEP process can be a stressful event for any family.
+The IEP process can be a stressful event for any parent or guardian, but it shouldn't.
+Remember, the purpose of an IEP is to determine what programs, services and modifications will help your child achieve success despite their qualifying condition.
 IEP collaboration strategies can help your meeting go smoothly while fostering a positive relationship with your school district.

 CONFLICT vs. COLLABORATION:

-mandates that the parent be an active member of the IEP team and that the creation of an IEP result from the efforts of both the parents and the school district.
-If you choose not to participate, you are not only giving up your voice, but your child’s as well.
+Conflict occurs when the process is not well understood, perceptions rooted in "us" versus "them", or there is a lack of structure or time.
+We all saw how mask mandates resulted in extreme division and conflict in school districts around America.
+Regardless of the issue, we must view each other as partners when it comes to educating our children and special education is no exception.
+Many parents fail to realize that special education law, known as IDEA, mandates that a parent be an active member of the IEP team and that the creation of an IEP result from the collaborative efforts of both parents and the representatives from the school district.
+If you choose not to participate in passively attend, you are not only giving up your voice, but your child’s as well.

 COMPONENTS of IEP COLLABORATION: